-TREENET is the national urban tree research and education cluster, based at the University of Adelaide’s Waite Arboretum, Urrbrae, South Australia.
-TREENET operates as an independent, not-for-profit, environmental organisation, funded by voluntary membership subscriptions from participating councils, nurseries and allied industry groups.
+TREENET is the national urban tree research and education cluster.
+Originating from the University of Adelaide’s Waite Arboretum,

 - TREENET advocates and promotes the values of the urban forest.

 - TREENET enhances the body of knowledge that exists about street trees.

 - TREENET fosters research and participates in street tree trials & distributes resulting information to those who may find it useful.

 - TREENET seeks up-to-date knowledge about skills and practices.